 Orthopaedic Surgery and Sports Medicine: Nationally recognized for excellence in orthopaedic surgery and sports medicine, UPMC offers expert care for the full array of musculoskeletal and sports injuries and conditions.
 It is the long-time official sports medicine provider for Pittsburgh’s premier sports teams, including the Pittsburgh Steelers, as well as the University of Pittsburgh Panthers and the Pittsburgh Penguins®.

-Pediatric Care: Nationally and internationally renowned for excellence in pediatric care, UPMC Children’s Hospital of Pittsburgh provides comprehensive, family-centered care and is a leading center for specialized treatment of many complex and life-threatening conditions, including pediatric transplants.
+Pediatric Care: Nationally and internationally renowned for excellence in pediatric care, safety and quality, technology, and innovation, UPMC Children’s Hospital of Pittsburgh provides comprehensive, family-centered care for infants, children, teens, and young adults.
+It is not only a leading center for specialized treatment of many complex and life-threatening conditions but also a resource for underserved communities and a leader in digital technology including telemedicine.
+In addition to the main hospital in the Lawrenceville section of Pittsburgh, UPMC Children’s operates outpatient locations north, south, and east of the city as well as throughout the region.

-Trauma: UPMC houses the largest trauma program in Pennsylvania, treating more than 12,000 patients with traumatic injuries each year.
+Trauma: UPMC houses the largest trauma program in Pennsylvania, treating nearly 12,000 patients with traumatic injuries each year.
 The program is backed by some of the nation’s leading researchers in trauma care, who have been influential in developing life- and limb-saving protocols that have been adopted nationally.

 Transplantation: Since 1981, UPMC has performed 20,000 organ transplants, and has been internationally recognized for its far-reaching influence in this field.
 More recently, UPMC has become a national leader in innovative approaches, such as living-donor transplants, which offer greater hope for patients in need of a kidney or liver transplant.

-Women’s Health: UPMC Magee-Womens Hospital is a premier center for women’s health, offering services ranging from routine obstetrics and gynecology visits to highly specialized maternal-fetal medicine and women’s cancer treatment.
-Each year, more than 10,000 babies are delivered at Magee-Womens Hospital.
+Women’s Health: UPMC Magee-Womens Hospital is a premier center for women’s health, offering services ranging from routine obstetrics and gynecology visits to highly specialized maternal fetal medicine and women’s cancer treatment.
+Each year, more than 10,000 babies are delivered at UPMC Magee.

 UPMC’s other nationally known clinical programs include psychiatry, rehabilitation, geriatrics, and pulmonology.